gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 Goran Mahovlic (Radiona):
 > Open source is readily available for change, so any noticed bug can be fixed instantly.
 Usually that is not the case with proprietary software especially in FPGA world ...
-> @fpga_dave is often fixing reported bugs in hours ...
+> @fpga_dave is often fixing important issues in hours ...
 Opensource tools does not have any secrets beneath the hood.
 Some users are then more confident with such tools.
 > Also opensource tool code is available for everyone to improve it

 ## Development Environment